floragunncom/search-guard-docs/_docs/upgrading_5_6.md

 ### If you use audit logging

-The audit log module has been completely revised and now comes with a much wider range of configuration options.
+The audit log module has been revised and now comes with a much wider range of configuration options.
 These are especially useful for staying compliant with HIPAA, GDPR, ISO, PCI or SOX.

 The following configuration keys have been removed: